 By off-setting the walk-through windshield to starboard the 270 was able to have a larger and deeper head/changing compartment.
 The VacuFlush head is an option, but the Corian counter around the sink, and the inlay sole are standard.

-This countertop looks like marble but it is actually Corian and it is standard, along with the sink and faucet.
+This countertop looks like marble, but it is actually Corian and is standard, along with the sink and faucet.
 The compartment comes with a light, three hanging hooks and is lockable.

 Regular readers know that we at BoatTEST.com have always liked the dual console concept.
 The reason is that it is so versatile.
 It is also a good way for people who don't want to own a sportboat to take advantage of the room a bowrider provides.
 Boston Whaler has looked at the dual console boats on the market, incorporated the good ideas, thrown in a few new ones of their own, then wrapped it all up with its secret sauce and the Boston Whaler build technique to produce a boat that fits into its line perfectly.